Article and Comment Frames Shape the Quality of Online Comments: Data and Methods

-\paragraph{Results} As shown in Table~\ref{tab:health-results}, we obtained robust classifiers capable of distinguishing between healthy and unhealthy comments, with DeBERTa performing best overall.
+\paragraph{Health Classification Performance} As shown in Table~\ref{tab:health-results}, we obtained robust classifiers capable of distinguishing between healthy and unhealthy comments, with DeBERTa performing best overall.
 We hence use DeBERTa to predict comment health in the NYT and SOCC.

-Three authors of this paper manually annotated a subset of 100 NYT/SOCC comments with moderate inter-annotator agreement (Fleiss’ $\kappa = 0.54$).
+Three authors of this paper manually annotated a subset of 100 NYT/SOCC comments with moderate inter-annotator agreement (Fleiss' $\kappa = 0.54$).
 The average agreement between human and model labels was 78\%, indicating reliable performance.

 NYT and SOCC comment health predictions are skewed (75\% healthy).
 This is expected because both platforms employ manual content moderation,\footnote{Guidelines: \url{https://help.nytimes.com/hc/en-us/articles/115014792387-Comments} (NYT), \url{https://www.theglobeandmail.com/community-guidelines/} (SOCC).} which establishes a relatively high baseline for discourse quality.
-We still retain over 250k comments labelled as unhealthy to support our main analysis.
+Despite the class imbalance, over 250k comments labelled as unhealthy are available for our main analysis

+\paragraph{Health vs Toxicity} Health does not require posts and comments to be friendly, grammatically correct, well structured, or free of vulgarity, making it distinct from \textit{toxicity}.
+Comparing our health predictions against Perspective API toxicity scores on our corpus yields only slight agreement ($\kappa = 0.19$--$0.21$) and moderate negative correlations ($\rho \approx -0.51$, $p < 0.001$), with $20$--$24\%$ of comments we classify as unhealthy receiving low toxicity scores.
+Upon manual inspection, these comments are typically dismissive, use sweeping generalizations or stereotypes, or employ condescending or sarcastic tones---undermining constructive dialogue without the explicit or emotionally charged language that toxicity detectors flag.
+Table~\ref{tab:health-toxicity-disagreement} in the Appendix provides examples of unhealthy comments with low toxicity levels.